woman-with-neck-pain

 Chin Tucks

 Start by standing straight while squeezing your shoulder blades together.
 Put your index finger on your chin and slightly tuck your chin.
 Gently push your chin back with your finger until you feel a slight, painless stretch along the back of your neck.
 Hold the position for up to 20 seconds.
-Return to starting position and repeat a few times.
+Return to the starting position and repeat a few times.

 Neck Rolls